-In the event of an impact, if the communication network remains intact, and the power remains intact, depending on the nature of the event, the ORC will determine 2 whether to have the Enhanced Accident Response System perform the following functions:
+In the event of an impact, if the communication network remains intact, and the power remains intact, depending on the nature of the event, the ORC will determine whether to have the Enhanced Accident Response System perform the following functions:

-- Cut off fuel to the engine. - Flash hazard lights as long as the battery has power or until the ignition switch is turned to the "OFF" position. - Turn on the interior lights, which remain on as long as the battery has power or until the ignition switch is turned to the "OFF" position. - Unlock the doors automatically.
+- Cut off fuel to the engine. - Flash hazard lights as long as the battery has power or until the hazard light button is pushed.
+The hazard lights can be deactivated by pushing the hazard light button. - Turn on the interior lights, which remain on as long as the battery has power or for 15 minutes from the intervention of the Enhanced Accident Response System. - Unlock the power door locks.

-System Reset Procedure
+Enhanced Accident Response System Reset Procedure